 Almost immediately after completing an application, you will receive an email to complete some more forms.

-If you’re approved for Meds-Share, you will then be required to pay a one-time $120 “new member” fee along with your monthly share.
+If you’re approved for Medi-Share, you will then be required to pay a one-time $120 “new member” fee along with your monthly share.

 Are you a member of Christian Care Ministries?
-Please leave a review below so others can get a better sense of what it’s like to be a part of a healthsharing ministry!
+Please leave a review below so others can get a better sense of what it’s like to be a part of a Christian Care Ministries!

 Talk to actual members